 Where to stay in Maui

 Ka’anapali has a row on top notch resorts situated on a beautiful long white sand beach.
-At the end of Ka’anapali is black rock where you can shimmy up the rocks and dive off into the water below.
+At the end of Ka’anapali beach is black rock where you can shimmy up the rocks and dive off into the water below.
 This is also a great place to snorkel and see sea turtles.
+There are lots of things to do in Ka’anapali to keep you busy and Kaanapali restaurants to indulge at.

 Lahaina and Ka’anapali offer many whale watching, snorkeling trips, and sunset cruises so its a great part of Maui to stay if you plan on doing lots of boat excursions.
 Lahaina is a charming Maui town and a great place to stay if you don’t rent your own wheels.